 - Continue practicing a given exercise until the teacher is ready for the class to move on.

-- If a teacher or senior student leads from, watch for refinements, variations and corrections.
+- If a teacher or senior student leads Form, watch for refinements, variations and corrections.

 - Avoid correcting, teaching, or conversing with other students during class.

 - Teaching taiji involves a degree of hands on corrections and touching.
 It is up to an individual student to inform the teacher if this is problematic.
 Students, other than a designated senior student, should not physically correct another student at any time.